 World Health Organization’s iSupport.

 The World Health Organization (WHO) has a skills and training program for carers of people with dementia called iSupport.
 The modules in this are (i) introduction to dementia; (ii) being a caregiver; (iii) caring for me; (iv) providing everyday care; and (v) dealing with behavior changes. and it includes exercises.
-The manual corresponding to this program can be downloaded from WHO’s page on iSupport for DementiaOpens in new window.
+The manual for this is at WHO’s page on iSupport for DementiaOpens in new window.
+An iSupport Lite version – a simple page of easy tips and practical advice in the form of 6 infographics – was also released.
+While the WHO site does not seem to have these in its repository now, you can see the archived version here Opens in new window.

 Dementia Mentors.

-The website and services of Dementia Mentors Opens in new window are designed to help persons with dementia stay active and connected.
-The site explains their goal as “To help those who are newly diagnosed and in the early stages of dementia.” and is intended for an international audience.
-While the site aims at persons diagnosed with dementia, it can also be useful for family caregivers to understand and support persons with dementia.
-The site includes videos, including videos by persons with dementia and a resource renter (Websites for those living with dementia).
+The website and services of Dementia Mentors Opens in new window are designed to help persons with dementia stay active and connected, to help those who are newly diagnosed and in the early stages of dementia.
+The site may also be useful for family caregivers to understand and support persons with dementia.
+The site includes videos by persons with dementia.
+Mentoring Opens in new window (for persons diagnosed with dementia) is provided by persons who have first-hand experience of dementia.
+Their Facebook page is here Opens in new window.

 Additional online information, such as information for specific types of dementia (AD, FTD, LBD, others).